algorand/pyteal/README.md

 PyTeal is a Python language binding for [Algorand Smart Contracts (ASC1s)](https://developer.algorand.org/docs/asc).

-Algorand Smart Contracts are implemented using a new language that is stack-based and created by Algorand, called [Transaction Execution Approval Language (TEAL)](https://developer.algorand.org/docs/teal).
+Algorand Smart Contracts are implemented using a new language that is stack-based, called [Transaction Execution Approval Language (TEAL)](https://developer.algorand.org/docs/teal).
 This a non-Turing complete language that allows branch forwards but prevents recursive logic to maximize safety and performance.

-While TEAL is essentially an assembly based language.
-PyTeal allows smart contracts developers express smart contract logic purely using Python.
-It provides higher level, functional programming style abstactions over TEAL and does type checking at construction time.
+However, TEAL is essentially an assembly language.
+With PyTeal, developers can express smart contract logic purely using Python.
+PyTeal provides higher level, functional programming style abstactions over TEAL and does type checking at construction time.

 PyTeal **hasn't been security audited**.
 Use it at your own risk.